klesteb/fun-with-c/cclibs/README.md

 for  that.
 You just love those DEC BASIC string handling functions, there are routines for that.

+## pjl

+A project that was started 20 years ago and subsequently dropped.
+It was for a VMS print symbiont, so that it could directly control HP Laser Jets with PJL.

 ## que

 A module to handle linked lists.
 Implemented as a double linked list.